 Welcome to a new feature on Science Sparks, in collaboration with Inspiration Laboratories and The Imagination Tree.
-Each month we will set a challenge for you to try, and host a linky so we can see what you make.
-If you don’t have a blog and would like to join in you could upload an image to one of our Facebook pages.
-The theme for this month is bridge building.
+Each month we’ll set a challenge for you to try and then share the results with us!

-First we explored how shape can be important for strength.
+First, we explored how the shape of a building is important for strength.
 These brittle egg shells are actually quite strong due to the dome shape.

-My 6 year old experimented with DUPLO.
-He found that if he added extra supports the bridge was more stable.
+My 6-year-old experimented with DUPLO.
+He found that adding extra supports made the bridge more stable.

 Things to think about:

-Support – can you make your bridge stronger using more supports?
+Support – Can you make your bridge stronger by using more support?

 Materials – what materials are you using?
 Are they strong?
 How can you make them stronger?